From Boulder Dam to Hoover Dam

 It is one of the most common tours one can do from Las Vegas and definitely worth to spend some hours to come and visit it.
 Many options are available on how to get here, while of course, the easiest and cheapest is to have a rental car.
 Otherwise check for the many daily tours organised here either by bus, limousine, and even helicopter.
 The site is not that big, however once on the tour when they take you well inside the machinery room and corridors, it becomes bigger than you originally thought.
 Half a day is the perfect calculation of time you need, perfect to spend an afternoon avoiding the scorching heat in downtown Las Vegas.

 The dam is open from 09.00 am through 18.00 pm daily.
 For full information and booking of advanced tickets you should visit their website.
-It is very advisable to book them in advance and have the confirmation printed.
-Then swapping the confirmation for the final tickets at the pre booked tickets counter, avoiding the queues, which can get long as this is a very popular tourist attraction, and considering the weather it could be scorching hot.
+It is very advisable to book them in advance and have the confirmation printed with you.
+Then simply swap the confirmation for the final tickets at the pre-booked tickets counter, avoiding the queues which can get long as this is a very popular tourist attraction, and considering the weather it could be scorching hot.
 You don’t want to queue under such circumstances for too long.

-It costs $11 to access the Visitor Center & Powerplant and 30 minutes guided tour.
+It costs $11 to access the Visitor Center & Powerplant including a 30 minutes guided tour.
 Another options is an in-depth tour, costing $30.
 But most of the people go for the first option.
-The second one will take you more inside some tunnels, making not really a big difference with regards of what you are going to see one to another.
+The second one will take you more deep inside some tunnels, making not really a big difference with regards of what you are going to see one to another.
 While for one of the best views of the dam front in full and the maintenance lift cable car tower you can get to the roof of the car park and visitor centre building.
 Quite worth it overlooking also the Mike O’Callaghan Pat Tillman Memorial Bridge carrying Route 11.